Small Talk for ESL Students

 Small Talk for ESL Students: Four Activities for Adults

-Small Talk for ESL Students: A Fun Game: Try out this fun game in your class today.
+Try out this fun ESL game in your class today.
 It’s an excellent way for students to practice having short conversations with a partner about common small talk topics including the weather, coming to class, weekend plans, hobbies, etc. The element of competition makes it even better.
+I also love how students are competing in pairs, so nobody has to work alone on it.

-The Cocktail Party: Try out this fun small talk activity for ESL students in your class today.
-It’s for intermediate to advanced and does a great job at replicating real-life, as much as is possible in an ESL classroom.
+Try out this fun small talk activity for ESL students in your class today.
+It’s for intermediate to advanced students.
+My favourite thing about it is that is does a great job at replicating real-life, as much as is possible in an ESL classroom.
 It’s great for students in a place like Korea where they’re often shy about speaking with new people and asking follow-up questions.
 If this is the case, emphasize that they must continue the conversation no matter what!
 Encourage them that they really can do it.

 Need More Ideas for the ESL Classroom?